zowe/docs-site/docs/user-guide/mvd-configuration.md

       defaultAuthentication: saf
 ```

-## Administering the servers and plugins using an API
+## Administering the servers and plug-ins using an API

-The App Server has a REST API to retrieve and edit both the App Server and ZSS server configuration values, and list, add, update, and delete plugins.
+The App Server has a REST API to retrieve and edit both the App Server and ZSS server configuration values, and list, add, update, and delete plug-ins.
 Most of the features require RBAC to be enabled and for your user to have RBAC access to utilize these endpoints.
 For more information see documentation on how to  [use RBAC](https://docs.zowe.org/stable/user-guide/mvd-configuration.html#controlling-access-to-dataservices)

 The API returns the following information in a JSON response: